phn/pytpm/doc/overview.rst

 observatory`_ and the WHAM_ project for calculating directions of astronomical objects.

-PyTPM is a python interface to the TPM library, generated using the SWIG_ application.
+PyTPM is a Python interface to the TPM library, generated using the SWIG_ application.

-A covenience function, :func:`pytpm.tpm.convert`, is provided for performing coordinate conversions.
+A convenience function, :func:`pytpm.tpm.convert`, is provided for performing coordinate conversions.
 This function is an interface to a function of the same name provided in the file *convert.c*.
-A different function :func:`pytpm.utils.convert`, accepts keyword arguments and default values for the various arguments needed by :func:`pytpm.tpm.convert`, and then calls it, thereby providing an easier way of using this function.
+This function takes a large number of arguments, and so is not very user friendly.
+A second function, :func:`pytpm.utils.convert`, accepts keyword arguments, many of which have default values, and then calls the :func:`pytpm.tpm.convert` function.
+This function is the preferred tool for performing coordinate conversions.

 PyTPM is a direct interface to the TPM library and do not add object oriented features on top of the C constructs i.e., this module is not, at this time, quite "pythonic".

 The main function needed for performing coordinate transformation in TPM is ``tpm()``.
-This needs as one of its input an array of vectors.
-At this moment this array cannot be created from within PyTPM and hence directly calling the ``tpm()`` function is not possible.
+This needs as one of its input an array of a particular C structure used in TPM.
+At this time, this array cannot be created from within PyTPM and hence directly calling the ``tpm()`` function is not possible.

 Installing PyTPM
 ================